LBHackney-IT/API-Playbook/README.md

 In a Ruby application you can use the `swagger-blocks` gem, which provides a DSL for defining Swagger documentation automatically.
 You can find an example of setting this up in the [Income API][ruby-swagger-example].

+### API Authentication

+Building APIs without authentication represents an API design failure that can threaten a database.
+Ignoring proper authentication — even if transport layer encryption (TLS) is used — can cause problems. industry standards.
+OAuth/OpenID Connect, in conjunction with TLS, are therefore critical.

 [sentry]: https://sentry.io/welcome/
 [papertrail]: http://papertrailapp.com
 [newrelic]: https://newrelic.com